Special Programs

 To be eligible to apply, students must have enrolled in all six semesters of study for the B.A. from Columbia College on Columbia’s New York campus.
 Students with semesters of transfer credit or study abroad credit, even from Columbia programs, are not eligible to apply to the joint program.

-Interested students should submit an application in the spring of their junior year to the Office of Preprofessional Advising in the Berick Center for Student Advising.
+Interested students should submit an application in the spring of their junior year to the Preprofessional Advising in the Berick Center for Student Advising.
 Columbia College may nominate one or two juniors each year for consideration, and the final admission determination is made by the Law School Admissions Committee.
-Prospective participants in this program must take the Law School Admission Test (LSAT) or Graduate Record Examination (GRE) no later than the February administration in the year of intended enrollment.
+Prospective participants in this program must take the Law School Admission Test (LSAT) or Graduate Record Examination (GRE) no later than the February administration of either exam in the year of intended enrollment.

 AILE students receive Columbia College and Law School degrees at the same time, at the end of six years.
 AILE students must apply for the B.A. degree the term before they expect to graduate with the J.D. degree.
 Students should inform their advising deans in the Berick Center for Student Advising of their plans to graduate in in the sixth year in order to be considered that year for honors and Phi Beta Kappa from the College.